maros/Zway-Astronomy/README.md

 *    metrics:dawn: Morning nautical twilight ends, morning civil twilight starts

-All metrics except azimuth and altitude are stored as JavaScript Date objects, and may lay in the past since they are calculated for the current day.
+All metrics except azimuth and altitude are stored as JavaScript Date objects, and may lay in the past since they are only calculated for the current day.
+The device icon indicates day/night.

 # Events